secure-device-onboard/iot-platform-sdk/README.md

 # Running the SDO IoT Platform SDK Demo

-The SDO IoT Platform SDK demo can either be runned manually, by running the binaries, or it can be runned using Docker scripts.
+The SDO IoT Platform SDK demo can either be run manually, by running the binaries, or it can be run using Docker scripts.
 To run each component in separate machines, replace the keystore and truststore files.
 The certificates inside these files must match the machine's IP/DNS where the component is running.
 The Protocol Reference Implementation (PRI), containing Rendezvous and Device